GHSVS-de/mod_boxesghsvs/README.md

 # mod_boxesghsvs
+Believe me!
+You don't need it. **WRITTEN AND STYLED FOR 1 INDIVIDUAL WEBSITE.**

 Joomla site module.
 Backend: Enter title, image, text in separate form fields instead of everything in the editor.
-More controllable output in the frontend e.g. as cards. **WRITTEN AND STYLED FOR 1 INDIVIDUAL WEBSITE.**
+More controllable output in the frontend e.g. as cards.

-# My personal build procedure (WSL 1, Debian, Win 10)
+# My personal build procedure (WSL 1 or 2, Debian, Win 10)

 - Prepare/adapt `./package.json`.
 - `cd /mnt/z/git-kram/mod_boxesghsvs/`